Johannes4Linux/AVR_Advent_Calendar/README.md

 ## About

 In this repository I will host the code for my AVR Advent calendar.
-You can learn how to use the most important interfaces of the AVR 8-bit microcontrollers.
+You can learn how to use the most important interfaces of the AVR 8-bit microcontrollers in 24 days.
+Even if it is not Advent, this repository can be used as a tutorial to learn how to code with AVR 8-bit microcontrollers.

 ## What you need